 Our guide was very informative and taught us a lot about the tunnel and the glacier during our tour.
 One of the neatest rooms on the tour was the chapel.

 Fun fact: You can actually get married here!
 A wedding inside this ice tunnel in Iceland would definitely be an unforgettable experience!

 Ok, now that we’ve covered what to expect on the tour to this ice tunnel in Iceland, let’s go over a few commonly asked questions.

 How big is the ice tunnel?

-The ice tunnels span a distance of 550 meters or over 1,800 feet and we were 40 meters or over 130 feet underneath the surface of the glacier at the deepest point of the tunnel.
+The ice tunnels span a distance of 550 meters or over 1,800 feet, and we were 40 meters or over 130 feet underneath the glacier’s surface at the tunnel’s deepest point.
 It is located in the chapel room in the tunnel.